If your employer has offered you a settlement agreement, you’ll have to get legal advice on it. But how much is that going to cost?

 - You will have to pay your solicitor, whether or not the negotiation is successful.

-Some solicitors however will negotiate for you on a ‘no increase-no fee‘ basis.
+We can negotiate for you on a ‘no increase-no fee‘ basis.
 The advantages of this are:

 - You only pay if the negotiation is successful